 Japan Airlines International Lounge, Haneda Airport

-Conceived by Japanese interior designer Ryu Kosaka this airport lounge was conceived with a Japanese minimalism.
-JAL’s airport lounges interior design is divided by custom-made byobu screens into distinct rooms that include the library, playroom, sake bar, and the darkly cozy Red Suite, which features artwork by Japanese master plasterer Shuhei Hasado.
+Conceived by Japanese interior designer Ryu Kosaka this airport lounge was conceived with Japanese minimalism.
+JAL’s airport lounges interior design is divided by custom-made byobu screens into distinct rooms that include the library, playroom, sake bar, and the darkly cosy Red Suite, which features artwork by Japanese master plasterer Shuhei Hasado.

 Finnair Premium Lounge, Helsingfors